 A tasting session followed, with the opportunity to sample of range of delicious cheeses produced at the Fromagerie D’Etiez.
 These cheeses as well as other local produce can be purchased from the store on site.
 No need to worry during closed hours, as there is a cheese vending machine outside.
 Yes, you heard it right, a cheese vending machine.
 Heaven!

-Following the tour of the fromagerie, it was time to head to the mountain pasture at Alpage du Tronc to meet the Herens cows.
-These cows are a small, horned breed of alpine cattle coloured black, brown or dark red.
-They are bred primarily for beef but produce around 3200kg of milk per year and are well adapted to graze on high-altitude pastures.
-A distinguishing feature of these cows is that the females are aggressive and dominant, and there is a local tradition of cow fighting in the Valais region, which is a major tourist attraction.
+After touring the fromagerie, it was time to head to the mountain pasture at Alpage du Tronc to meet the Herens cows.
+This small, horned breed of alpine cattle are black, brown or dark red.
+They’re bred primarily for beef but produce around 3200kg of milk per year and are well adapted to high-altitude pastures.
+A distinguishing feature of these cows is that females are aggressive and dominant, and the local tradition of cow fighting is a major tourist attraction.

-The cows are herded in twice daily for milking and a more traditional cheese making process takes place here.
-The general process is the same as the Fromagerie D’Etiez, albeit with less machinery and more processes carried out by hand.
-It was interesting to compare both.
-The excursion was concluded with another delicious lunch involving, you’ve guessed it, cheese.
+The cows are herded in twice daily for milking and a more traditional cheese making process takes place, with less machinery and more processes carried out by hand.
+It was interesting to compare the two.
+The tour finished with another delicious lunch involving plenty of cheese.

-If beer is to your tastes, then the V Bier Brewery Tour at Vie Montagne is right up your street (CHF12.50 for adults with the VIP pass and free for children under 15 with a non-alcoholic drink).
+If you’re a beer-lover, the V Bier Brewery Tour at Vie Montagne will be right up your street (CHF12.50 for adults with the VIP Pass and free for children under 15 with a non-alcoholic drink).
 Vie Montagne is a private members club with a restaurant, gym and a public bar.
 Located on the Rue Medran in the centre of Verbier it also has a microbrewery, with six of its own beers on tap.
-These beers are all brewed on site by the resident brewer, ensuring freshness is guaranteed.
+These beers are all brewed on site by the resident brewer, guaranteeing freshness.

-The set-up is impressive with the malt being ground on site, before being mixed with water drawn from nearby Lac de Louvie, locally purified and nothing other than ingredients added.
-Once brewed and cooled the beers are sent to one of six dedicated fermentation tanks before being pumped to casks and served.
-This has to be one of the shortest travelled beers in the world, from brewery to glass in less than a hundred feet.
+The set-up is impressive with the malt being ground on site, before being mixed with water from nearby Lac de Louvie, locally purified with nothing else added.
+Once brewed the beers are sent to one of six dedicated fermentation tanks before being pumped to casks and served.
+This has to be one of the shortest travelled beers in the world, from brewery to glass in under 100 feet.

-There are six beers on offer: Pilsner, V-Wit, Pale 3, Pale 4, Pale Ale and Red IPA.
-From a refreshing Pilsner, to a great Wheat Beer, a range of Pale Ales varying in strength to the final Red IPA – a flavoured beer which is infused with the earthy tasting beetroot.
+The brewery has six beers on offer: Pilsner, V-Wit, Pale 3, Pale 4, Pale Ale and Red IPA.
+They vary from a refreshing Pilsner, to a great Wheat Beer, a range of Pale Ales varying in strength to the final Red IPA – a flavoured beer which is infused with the earthy tasting beetroot.
 This surprisingly complimented the Pale Ale flavour, making for a great all-rounder.

 The beers were all served in a magnificently fitted out space.
 Books and curiosities lined the walls, lots of wood befitting the nature of cabins in the area and great lighting (a wonderful array of lamps hanging from above into the public bar).
 The restaurant was a more cosy club-style with leather tub chairs and darker wood.
 Definitely a space worth visiting.